ocapn/ocapn/draft-specifications/Model.md

 An array of 8-bit bytes.

-ByteArray is represented by [ByteArray](Notation.md#bytearray) in the underlying abstract notation and concrete representation.
+ByteArray is represented by [ByteArray](Formats.md#bytearray) in the underlying format.

 > - **Guile**: `#vu8()`
 > - **JavaScript**: `new ArrayBuffer()`